queenHadar/CI-CD/README.md

 * A custom Helm chart is used to deploy the application to AKS
 * The image repository and tag are dynamically updated by the GitHub Actions workflow

+#### CI/CD Note

+Important: The GitHub Actions workflow will not run out-of-the-box in this public repository because the required secrets (ACR_USERNAME, ACR_PASSWORD, KUBE_CONFIG_DATA) were removed after testing for security

 ### Challenges & Resolutions
 | Challenge | Resolution |
 |-----------|------------|
-| Managing secrets (kubeconfig, ACR creds) | Stored in GitHub Actions Secrets  (KUBE_CONFIG_DATA, AZURE_CREDENTIALS).
+| Managing secrets (kubeconfig, ACR creds) | Stored in GitHub Actions Secrets  (KUBE_CONFIG_DATA, AZURE_CREDENTIALS)

 ### Future Improvements

 #### GitOps with ArgoCD
-Use ArgoCD to manage Helm values in a Git repository instead of deploying directly, enabling automated synchronization to AKS.
+Use ArgoCD to manage Helm values in a Git repository instead of deploying directly, enabling automated synchronization to AKS

 #### Terraform Remote State
 Store Terraform state in an S3-compatible backend to enable: